LancerLab/croqtile/README.md

 Choreo is a low-level embedded Domain Specific Language (eDSL) specifically engineered to program data movement entities like DMAs, which traditionally focus on hardware configuration rather than the data itself.
 This language facilitates the programming of data flow across a hardware’s memory hierarchy, where at each level, data is partitioned into smaller chunks that are positioned closer to the processing elements.
 By making data tiling and flowing more manageable, Choreo pioneers the 'TileFlow' programming paradigm.
 This new approach aims to significantly streamline the engineering tasks involved, particularly for professionals developing AI operations on specific hardware.

 ## Choreo and Device-Level C++
 Choreo has close relationship to the device-level C++ programming, which is usually provided by the hardware vendor.
 In current implementation, Choreo performs source-to-source translation to convert *choreo-c++* programs to vendor-supported(like factor, topscc) C++ language entities and APIs.
 Despite of turning higher level abstraction of *TileFlow* functions into corresponding low level C++API calls, Choreo also glues the kernels, the host program into executables.
-Consequently, using Choreo compiler is easy when the vendor-provided compiler is properly configured.
+Consequently, using Choreo compiler is easy when the vendor-provided device-level C++ compiler is properly configured.

 ## Features
 ### Productivity